Invasion (cancer): Types of invasive growth in tumor progression and therapy efficacy

 Invasive growth and its phenotypic diversity are associated, both directly and through the development of drug resistance, with metastasis.
 Circulating tumor cells, which are responsible for the development of future metastases, are a result of the invasion and subsequent penetration of tumor cells into lymphatic or blood vessels.
 Not only single migrating tumor cells, but also cell groups can have the intravasation ability.
 There is an assumption that collective migration much more often leads to metastasis compared to individual migration.
-Pioneering studies in animal models have demonstrated that metastases more often form after intravenous injection of tumor clusters rather than single tumor cells.
+Studies in animal models have demonstrated that metastases more often form after intravenous injection of tumor clusters rather than single tumor cells.
 Furthermore, circulating tumor cell clusters have been found in the blood of patients with various cancers.
-It was assumed that collective intravasation is related to the VEGFdependent formation of dilated vasculature and the accumulation of intravasated tumor clusters.
-Furthermore, groups of tumor cells can enter circulation through damaged vessels or by cooperation with cells in the EMT state and cancer-associated fibroblasts that disrupt the extracellular matrix by proteases.
-The dependence of metastasis on collective migration is confirmed by the results of our own research.
+It was assumed that collective intravasation is related to the VEGF-dependent formation of dilated vasculature and the accumulation of intravasated tumor clusters.
+Furthermore, groups of tumor cells can enter circulation through damaged vessels or by cooperation with cells in the EMT state and cancer-associated fibroblasts that disrupt the extracellular matrix by releasing proteases.
+Metastasis is dependent on collective migration.
 For example, the presence of alveolar structures in tumors in postmenopausal breast cancer patients is associated with a high rate of lymphogenous metastasis, whereas the risk of this type of progression in premenopause females increases with an increase in the number of different types of morphological structures.
 The latter dependence is also quantitative: lymphogenous metastases were detected more frequently in the case of a larger number of alveolar structures in breast tumors.
 Furthermore, patients with alveolar structures in tumors had a low metastasis-free survival rate (our own unpublished data).

-The established relationship between the alveolar structures, as one of the manifestations of collective migration, and the rate of lymphogenous and hematogenous metastasis allows us to put forth the following assumptions.
-Apparently, the cellular elements of the alveolar structures differ from tumor cells of other structures by a set of biological properties determining the metastatic phenotype.
-The clearer relationship between alveolar structures and lymphogenous metastasis in the menopausal period suggests a certain role of estrogens, including also their production in situ, in that tumor cells of the alveolar structures gain the metastatic phenotype through the lymphogenous pathway.
+The relationship between the alveolar structures, as one of the manifestations of collective migration, and the rate of lymphogenous and hematogenous metastasis supports the following assumptions.
+The cellular elements of the alveolar structures differ from tumor cells of other structures by a set of biological properties determining the metastatic phenotype.
+The relationship between alveolar structures and lymphogenous metastasis in the menopausal period suggests a certain role of estrogens, including also their production in situ, in that tumor cells of the alveolar structures gain the metastatic phenotype through the lymphogenous pathway.

-Therefore, the data currently available on the features of invasive growth in carcinomas of different localizations and, in particular, in breast cancer present new opportunities for the investigation of tumor progression patterns and the search for additional key parameters of prognosis and, possibly, “control” of disease progression.